nhejazi/nhejazi/README.md

   project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the techniques.
-The TLverse project is part of the [ICTML Project](https://www.ictml.org/), a scalable platform for machine learning and causal inference.
+The TLverse project is a core component of the [ICTML Project](https://www.ictml.org/), a scalable platform for machine learning and causal inference.